 - 100 mg: Take this medicine twice a day, at least minutes before the meal, exactly as directed by the doctor

-Note: This medicine is not recommended to pregnant women; it could harm a nursing baby.
+This medicine is not recommended for pregnant women; it could harm a nursing baby.

 What is Pletal?

 Pletal is a vasodilator that works by relaxing the muscles in the blood vessels for helping them dilate (widen).
 This medicine dilates arteries that supply blood to the legs.
 This medicine also enhances circulation by keeping platelets in the blood from sticking together and clotting.